MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/set-up-discount-list.md

 ---
-title: "Set up a discount list (Dynamics 365 for Sales) | MicrosoftDocs"
+title: "Set up a discount list (Dynamics 365 for Customer Engagement for Sales) | MicrosoftDocs"
-description: "Set up discounts on products in Dynamics 365 for Sales to offer products to your customers on marked down rates."
+description: "Set up discounts on products in Dynamics 365 for Customer Engagement for Sales to offer products to your customers on marked down rates."
 keywords: "Discount, Discounted, Discount list" ms.date: 10/09/2018 ms.service: